ctnava/rxtechnotes/math/readme.md

 🔣 **Legend**

 - ✅ Ready for Mobile Viewing
-- 🚧 Minor Adjustments Needed
+- 🚧 Minor Presentation Adjustments Needed; Otherwise Complete
 - 📸 Need images since LaTex doesn't render on github mobile.
 - 🚨 Disclaimer: I haven't had a chance to double-check the math.
 I'm just sort of blowing through it.
 I'm more worried about covering law & SOPs.
 I'll come back to this afterwards.